rgrhodesdev/serverless-event-example/README.md

 - producer.py
 - consumer.py

+**Invoke the Event Producer**

+Using the serverless command invoke we can execute the event producer lambda function from the command line as follows:

+serverless invoke --function producer-event

+On Successful invocation a new key will be added to the S3 bucket you specified when deploying the service from the command line

 To delete any provisioned infrastructure, delete any files created in the [outputbucket] and run the following command

 serverless remove